-At Cranleigh C of E Primary, the Geography curriculum enables pupils to see our continually changing and dynamic world, and and make connections between scales, from the local to the global.
+At Cranleigh C of E Primary, we use the Cornerstones framework to teach the Geography curriculum.
+This enables pupils to see our continually changing and dynamic world, and and make connections between scales, from the local to the global.
 The curriculum explores concepts of Place, Space, Environment, Interconnection, Sustainability, Scale, and Change.
 Together, these concepts give structure to our Geography planning and cover what 'Geography' is about.
 These concepts are interconnected and revisited time and again.